Are you being called by the Brachfeld Law Group?* Here's what you need to know.

 Alleged Violations against the Brachfeld Law Group

-According to PACER, on or around late 2012 or early 2013, New York resident Raizel Atlas was called by the Brachfeld Law Group, which allegedly left voicemail messages that stated, “My name is Haydon.
+According to PACER, on or around late 2012 or early 2013, a New York consumer was called by the Brachfeld Law Group, which allegedly left voicemail messages that stated, “My name is Haydon.
 I'm calling with the The Brachfeld Law Group.”
 No other information was given.

 Hire an Attorney

 The phone numbers for the Brachfeld Law Group are as follows

 If any of these numbers appear on your caller ID, be warned that you are being called by the Brachfeld Law Group, likely about an alleged debt.
 If they leave voice messages that do not identify them as debt collectors, hire a consumer attorney.
 Such a lack of transparency is illegal under the FDCPA, and if you file a claim against the Brachfeld Law Group and win, you could potentially receive $1,000 per violation as well as attorney's fees, court costs, and any actual damages.
 When debt collectors ignore your rights, the law gives you the ability to send them a stern reminder.